Factors that affect your hair color?

 Fine or thin hair

 If you have fine or thin hair the color deposit on your hair is very fast because hair dyes work faster on fine, thin hair.
 Fine hair tends to become dark or more extreme quickly.
+But, the problem is that fine hair doesn't contain color for too long due to its low hair porosity and thickness.

 Thick hair consumes more time for hair coloring and it is very difficult to color thick hair.
 Thicker hair uses more dye and you have to apply it in smaller sections to make sure you are saturating all of the hair.
 The cuticles of thick hair are also very thick so depositing color on it takes time.